notnotnithin/Java-Notes/Multithreading-Parallel-Asynchronous-Coding/01-GettingStartedWithParallel&AsyncProgramming/notes.md

 Future<Review> reviewFuture = executorService.submit(() -> reviewService.retrieveReviews(productId));
 ````

-The tasks that we are submitting here is the method invocation itself and this whole method gets executed inside the ExecutorService by the thread in the ThreadPool and the output will be returned as part of the future.
+The tasks that we are submitting here is the method invocation itself and this whole method gets executed inside the ExecutorService by the thread in the ThreadPool and the output will be returned as part of the Future.

-#### What is a data parallelism?
+#### **What is data parallelism?**
 Data Parallelism is a concept where a given task is recursively split into subtasks to its least possible size and run those tasks in parallel.
 Basically, the Fork/Join framework uses that divide and conquer approach in order to improve the overall performance of the code.

-How does this Fork/Join framework works?
+#### **How does this Fork/Join framework work?**
-Fork/Join framework has a dedicated pool named Fork/Join pool to support parallelism.
+Fork/Join framework has a dedicated pool named **Fork/Join pool** to support parallelism.

-#### The internals of a Fork/Join pool:
+#### **The internals of a Fork/Join pool**
-1. Fork/Join Pool has a Shared Work Queue to which the clients submit the task.
-The next thing in the Fork/Join pool is the Worker Threads.
-Let's assume 4 threads T1, T2, T3 and T4 and each thread has a double-ended work queue which is also named as deck in Java.
+1. Fork/Join Pool has a **Shared Work Queue** to which the clients submit the task.
+The next thing in the Fork/Join pool is the **Worker Threads**.
+Let's assume there are 4 threads - T1, T2, T3 and T4 and each thread has a **Double-Ended Work Queue** which is also named as **Deck** in Java.
 2. Client submits a ForkJoinTask to the shared work queue because the Fork/Join pool can only work or accept ForkJoinTask because a ForkJoinTask is different from a regular task as it has the ability to split the task into subtask and join them up for execution.
-3. Now the task is submitted into the shared queue and each and every thread in the double-ended work queue continuously poll the shared work queue for new tasks and the task gets taken by one of the threat that's available in the shared work queue.
+3. Now the task is submitted into the shared work queue and each and every thread in the double-ended work queue continuously poll the shared work queue for new tasks and the task gets taken by one of the thread that's available in the shared work queue.
 Assume, T1 thread picks up the task and it gets placed under T1 double-ended work queue.
 4. The task in the deck are always processed in the LIFO order.
 The reason being, it improves the locality and cache performance for the execution of these tasks.
 If the task can still be further divided into subtask, then it will be divided into subtask and placed in the same work queue.
 5. Assume, if in our pool of 4 threads all the tasks piled up in T1's work queue alone for some reason.
 This is definitely not efficient.
-This is where a new concept named Work Stealing comes into picture.
+This is where a new concept named **Work Stealing** comes into picture.
 This feature makes the Fork/Join framework a standout compared to the others.
 6. Work Stealing is a concept where the other threads in the pool check each other's work queue for tasks.
 In our assumption, the T1 work queue is filled with tasks.
 So all the other threads are going to steal the work from the other end of the queue such that the actual work that's being executed by the thread T1 is not impacted.
 This is one of the reason we have a double-ended queue.
 Once the tasks are executed, the results will be shared to the client.

 As a whole, this is how the Fork/Join pool works.
-The underlying working off Fork/Join framework is really complex compared to the ExecutorService but it is good to have this knowledge as a developer.
+The underlying working of Fork/Join framework is really complex compared to the ExecutorService.

-## ForkJoinTask:
+## **ForkJoinTask**

-#### What is a ForkJoinTask?
+#### **What is a ForkJoinTask?**

 A ForkJoinTask represents part of the data and its computation.